aiven/devportal/docs/tutorials/talk-to-kafka.rst

 -------------------------------------------

 The Kafka brokers understand data as stream of bytes so one needs to pick a serializer and deserializer to convert the bytes into meaningful messages.
-Any format would do as long as it's consistent.
-For this tutorial, we're selecting Apache Avro which is an open-source project and one of the most popular serialization format.
+Any format will do as long as it's consistent.
+For this tutorial, we're selecting Apache Avro, which is an open-source project and one of the most popular serialization format.
 Avro is defined by a schema and the schema is written in JSON.
 You can consider Avro as JSON with a schema attached to it.

 Both of these programs use SSL authentication.
 You can follow the previous examples of this tutorial if you'd like to use SASL authentication instead.